Flashcards in Radioactivity Deck (101):

 What is the atomic number?

-The number of electrons and protons
+The number of protons (equal to that of electrons)

 What is the mass number?